nimariahi/fk3c/README.md

 ## GETTING STARTED

-Essentially, you can run the two scripts FK3C_Fourier and FK3C_FK sequentially to test drive the package.
+You can run the two scripts FK3C_Fourier and FK3C_FK sequentially to test drive the package.
 Those scripts are also a useful starting point for your own script development and modifications.
 To get started:

 Copy the package content into a working directory of your choice (refered to as ./).
 Add the package functions to your path: